-- 3. The Roads Department has sought design changes to ensure that a fire tender can access the rear of the site.
-In the event of permission being granted, a Fire Safety Certificate will be required.
-The applicant is requested to comment on this aspect of the proposal.
-The applicant should show consideration of this by way of additional information and provide revised plans if necessary.
-If the applicant is of the view that the layout as proposed would received a fire safety certificate, no alteration to the plans is necessary.
+The Roads Department approves the submission.
+This is acceptable.

-- 4. (a) The location of the bin store within the site is considered to be detrimental to the residential amenity of unit No. 9.
+- (a) The location of the bin store within the site is considered to be detrimental to the residential amenity of unit No. 9.
 The applicant should attempt to improve this either by relocation of the bin store, relocation of the access doors to the store, or additional screening, or a combination of these measures.
-This should be addressed by additional information.

-- (b) The applicant should also show where waste will be collected from the site and the size of bins to be used.
+This should be addressed by additional information. - (b) The applicant should also show where waste will be collected from the site and the size of bins to be used.

+The bin store is now proposed to be provided toward the front of the site in the car park.

+The proposal is acceptable.

-- 5. (a) The proposed surface water attenuation of 81m3 is undersized by approximately a factor of 1.6 for a 1 in 30 year storm event and undersized by approximately a factor of 2.3 for a 1 in 100 storm event.
+- (a) The proposed surface water attenuation of 81m3 is undersized by approximately a factor of 1.6 for a 1 in 30 year storm event and undersized by approximately a factor of 2.3 for a 1 in 100 storm event.
 The applicant is requested to submit a revised report showing surface water attenuation calculations for the proposed development.
 The report should include the site area in hectares and areas of different surface types such as buildings, permeable paving, green areas in m2 and their respective run off coefficients.
 Attenuation should be provided by SuDS (Sustainable Drainage Systems) where possible and where this is insufficient then attenuation can be provided by an arched type system.
 A concrete tank is not acceptable for attenuation due to maintenance issues.
 Example of SuDS include and not limited to:

 - Green roofs

 - Swales

 - Permeable paving

 - Rain gardens

 - Planter boxes

 - Grasscrete